projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          ls /media/$USER

-      Confirm that one disk name appears.
+      Confirm that only one disk name appears.
 You'll use that disk name in the following steps.

    #.
 Copy the board inspector tool folder from the acrn-hypervisor source code to the USB disk: